What is Sperm Banking & Why Should I Consider It?

 Many men bank who are already partnered with a particular woman.
 Some may even already have children, but know they want more, or want to leave the option open.
 If possible, they should bank enough sperm for IUI’s and then IVF if necessary, as described above.

 Many heterosexual men bank, without knowing who their partner will be.
-They will want to leave open the option of having enough sperm for IUI’s and then IVF if necessary.
-They will want to have the option of initiating several conceptions.
+They want to leave the option of having enough sperm for IUI’s and then IVF if necessary.

 How do I get my sperm from the bank?